 In this module, we introduce you to IoT concepts, building blocks, applications and ecosystems.
 We support you with a series of exercises, covering basic principles to more advanced IoT system design.

-You also get hands-on experience in building an IoT system by integrating sensor devices and cloud to remotely monitor and control sensor data from any Internet devices, such as PC or smart phone.
+You will get hands-on experience in building an IoT system by integrating sensor devices and cloud to remotely monitor and control sensor data from any internet devices, such as PC or smart phone.